Sam Sword

-Early years
+Early life

 Sword was born in Saginaw, Michigan, in 1974.
 He attended Arthur Hill High School in Saginaw.
 Sword played football, basketball and baseball at Arthur Hill.
 He played middle linebacker and tight end for the football team, led the 1991 team to a state championship, and received all-state honors.
 He was later inducted into the Saginaw County Sports Hall of Fame.

 University of Michigan

 Sword enrolled at the University of Michigan in 1994 and played college football for head coach Lloyd Carr's Wolverines football teams from 1995 to 1998.
 After redshirting in 1994, he started four games at inside linebacker in 1995.

 As a sophomore in 1996, Sword started all 12 games at inside linebacker for Michigan.
 He led the team with 108 tackles, including 72 solo tackles.

 As a junior, Sword started 11 games at inside linebacker for the undefeated 1997 Michigan Wolverines football team that outscored opponents 322–144, won the Big Ten Conference championship, defeated Washington State in the 1998 Rose Bowl, and was ranked #1 in the final AP Poll.
 He had a career-high 13 solo tackles against Notre Dame and was the team's leading tackler (91 tackles, including 69 solo tackles) on a 1997 squad that led the country in both scoring defense (8.9 points per game) and total defense (206.9 yards per game).
 At the end of the season, he was selected by a Midwest media panel as a first-team linebacker on the 1997 All-Big Ten team.

 As a senior in 1998, Sword started 12 games and led the team with 127 tackles, including 93 solo tackles.
 He was also selected as a second-team All-Big Ten player by both the conference coaches and media.
 He became the second player in Michigan history to lead the team in tackles three consecutive years.
 (Erick Anderson led the team in tackles four consecutive years from 1988 to 1991.)

 In four years at Michigan, Sword started 39 games and totaled 370 tackles, including 265 solo tackles, five pass breakups, three fumble recoveries, and one interception.
 His 265 solo tackle ranks third in Michigan history behind Jarrett Irons (296) and Erick Anderson (286).
 He was named the 1997 and 1998 winner of The Roger Zatkoff Award as the team's best linebacker.